scala/make-release-notes/projects-2.13.md

 * [Testing frameworks for 2.13.0-M5](https://index.scala-lang.org/search?q=fullScalaVersion%3A2.13.0-M5+AND+topics%3Atesting)
 * [Compiler plugins for 2.13.0-M5](https://index.scala-lang.org/search?q=fullScalaVersion%3A2.13.0-M5+AND+topics%3Acompiler-plugin)

+You can also [query Maven Central](https://mvnrepository.com/artifact/org.scala-lang/scala-library/2.13.0-M5/usages) for M5 libraries.

 ### Scala modules

 Add in sbt using `libraryDependencies += ...`: